 Absolutely.
 And the more random the reinforcement, the more unpredictable the payoff, the more frequently they will push.

 Watch someone feed quarters into a slot machine.
-Isn’t the attraction of any form of gambling the incredible delight experienced by the gambler when surprised by a win?
+Or go somewhere with casinos that accept Paypal and watch the feeding frenzy.
+Isn’t the attraction of any form of gambling the incredible delight experienced by the gambler playing Texas Hold ‘Em when surprised by a win?

 This tendency to keep pushing the lever also describes why the faithful keep praying for miracles.
 Every now and then, at random intervals, their prayers appears to be answered.